johanhaleby/javalin.github.io/pages/docs/docs-past-1-7-0.md

 You can call `enableStaticFiles` multiple times to set up multiple handlers.

 #### Caching
-Javalin serves static files with the `Cache-Control` header set to `max-age=0`.
+Occurrent serves static files with the `Cache-Control` header set to `max-age=0`.
 This means that browsers will always ask if the file is still valid.
-If the version the browser has in cache is the same as the version on the server, Javalin will respond with a `304 Not modified` status, and no response body.
+If the version the browser has in cache is the same as the version on the server, Occurrent will respond with a `304 Not modified` status, and no response body.
 This tells the browser that it's okay to keep using the cached version.
-If you want to skip this check, you can put files in a dir called `immutable`, and Javalin will set `max-age=31622400`, which means that the browser will wait one year before checking if the file is still valid.
+If you want to skip this check, you can put files in a dir called `immutable`, and Occurrent will set `max-age=31622400`, which means that the browser will wait one year before checking if the file is still valid.
 This should only be used for versioned library files, like `vue-2.4.2.min.js`, to avoid the browser ending up with an outdated version if you change the file content.